 We maintain a regular set of talks (at least twice a month, often weekly) to bring the members of NORTH Lab community together.
 Talks are a mix of internal speakers and external guest speakers.
 Everyone is welcome to attend these (within the University and beyond).

-During the Covid-19 pandemic that is affecting most of the world, we will be running the NORTH Lab talk series as online sessions via Zoom.
+We are currently running the NORTH Lab talk series as online sessions via Zoom.
 The talks will be run at our usual regular day and time (Wednesdays, 12-1pm UK time).

 16th December 2020 (12-1pm UK time, Online Seminar via Zoom)

 Panellists: Dr Angelika Strohmayer (Northumbria University), Professor Lizzie Coles Kemp (Royal Holloway, University of London) and Dr Ada Lerner (Wellesley College).

 Chair: Professor Lynne Coventry (Northumbria University)

 Security and privacy challenges confront all participants in modern society, but particular groups may experience unique or uneven privacy and security concerns.
 These groups may face distinctive obstacles to addressing issues, and their particular needs and concerns may not be well understood beyond those groups.
 Traditionally, inclusive design has addressed physical accessibility as well as needs arising from age, disability, or environment.
 While this work remains critical, our community also increasingly recognizes the importance of accounting for the needs of vulnerable users or marginalized groups.
 We deliberately avoid any concrete definitions of what “vulnerable” means in this context.
 We encourage a diverse discussion of any group or situation that could be deemed as vulnerable, without prejudice.